-This research was supported by the Draper Laboratory.
+This research was supported by the Draper Laboratory (DL-H-550154), the Institute for Soldier Nanotechnology (DAAD-19-02-D-002), and the NIH (HL60435).
+HK acknowledges support from the COE project, 'Giant Molecules and Complex Systems, 2004', from the Ministry of Education, Culture, Sports, Science and Technology, Japan.
 JMK is supported by an NSERC postdoctoral fellowship.
 The authors would like to acknowledge Kahpyang Suh, Guan-Jong Chen and Sangyong Jon for helpful discussions.